Skip to content

 How Barclays files CIFAS markers for fraud prevention impersonation scams

-Our client received a phone call from someone claiming to be from Barclays' fraud prevention team.
-The caller knew the client's name, account details, and recent transactions — making the call appear genuine.
-The caller instructed the client to move money to a 'safe account' and make specific transfers.
-The client followed the instructions, believing they were protecting their money.
-Barclays later filed a Misuse of Facility marker.
+Our client received a phone call from someone claiming to be part of Barclays' fraud prevention team.
+The caller knew enough personal and account information to sound genuine, which is exactly what makes this sort of impersonation scam so effective.
+The client was instructed to move money to a so-called safe account and followed those instructions believing they were protecting their funds.

 What the CIFAS report showed about this Barclays marker